e200/s3client_memory_leak/readme.md

 # How to reproduce

 ```
+docker-compose up -d
 go run main.go
 ```

-Wait for it to finish uploading the files then:
+Wait for it to finish uploading the files, then:

 ```
 curl http://localhost:8000/debug/pprof/allocs > allocs.mem